 Prenatal care is an important part of a healthy pregnancy.
 Whether you choose a family physician, obstetrician, midwife or group prenatal care, here's what to expect during the first few prenatal appointments.

-As soon as you think you're pregnant, schedule your first prenatal appointment.
-Set aside time for the first visit to go over your medical history and talk about any risk factors for pregnancy problems.
+When you find out you're pregnant, make your first prenatal appointment.
+Set aside time for the first visit to go over your medical history and talk about any risk factors for pregnancy problems that you may have.

 Your health care provider might ask about: